-These teams work to ensure Lexmark products conform to relevant national and international standards and ensure the documentation and marks needed for devices are present.
+Working together this combined team ensures our products comply with relevant national and international standards and ensures the documentation and certification marks needed for devices are present.
 In addition, they educate the development community about design requirements so the teams will be able to meet newly introduced or revised standards.